To the Ends of the Earth (1948 film)

-To the Ends of the Earth is a 1948 American crime film directed by Robert Stevenson and starring Dick Powell and Signe Hasso.
+To the Ends of the Earth is a 1948 American film noir thriller film directed by Robert Stevenson and starring Dick Powell, Signe Hasso and Ludwig Donath.
+It was released by Columbia Pictures.

 Plot

 In 1935, United States Narcotics Agent Michael Barrows (Powell) is assigned to find an unidentified freighter suspected of smuggling drugs.
 When he and the Coast Guard spot it along the California coast, they give chase.
 Barrows watches helplessly through binoculars as the freighter captain has about a hundred chained slave laborers thrown overboard to drown.
 The ship escapes by passing beyond the 12-mile limit and entering international waters.
 Horrified by what he has seen, Barrows determines to smash the narcotics ring – traveling "to the ends of the Earth" if need be – without first clearing it with his boss, Commissioner H. J. Anslinger (played by the real Harry J. Anslinger).

 The trail leads him to Shanghai, where his Chinese counterpart, Commissioner Lum Chi Chow (Vladimir Sokoloff), has obtained information from a dying man.
 The man had escaped from a slave labor gang growing poppies somewhere in Egypt.
 Lum Chi Chow believes that once the poppies are harvested within the next few days, they will be smuggled into Shanghai for final processing.
 Suspicion falls on Nicholas Sokim (Ludwig Donath), as he has a criminal record, but he claims to have been out of the drug business for many years.
 During his investigation, Barrows meets recent widow Ann Grant (Signe Hasso), who is preparing to send orphan Chinese teenager Shu Pan Wu (Maylia) to the safety of the United States.
 When a drug processing lab is discovered beneath Sokim's business, Sokim commits suicide.